 Once the 1980s arrived a bevy of new and different fret sizes creep into the mix, especially taller and wider frets.
 Medium-Jumbos took over as music morphed into Hair Metal, Hard Rock, Heavy Metal, and Progressive Rock.
 Players were expanding the horizon of the guitar, exploring the entire fingerboard, and with the introduction of products like the Floyd Rose Tremolo, player expectations towards performance had increased significantly.

 Recent additions to the conversation that I have to mention include fan-fretted guitars and True Temperament Frets.
-Fanned frets are still straight but installed at varying angles to compensate for tuning issues that plague just about every guitar with normal frets.
+Fanned frets are still straight but installed at varying angles to alter and even out string tension, mostly.
+UPDATE: I have done a bit more research about this and their impact on intonation is a myth!
+Well, you learn something new every day!
+Special thanks to "Thingaloo" for sending me a message with some good info.
+Appreciate it, Brother!

 Strandberg Guitars make some of the finest Fanned-Fret Guitars.